evidentlyai/evidently/docs/book/get-started/tutorial.md

 To explore how to integrate Evidently with other tools, refer to the [Integrations](../integrations).

 If you are running predictions in batches, explore integrations with [MLflow](../integrations/evidently-and-mlflow.md) and [Airflow](../integrations/evidently-and-airflow.md).

-If you have a real-time ML service and want to collect data and model metrics on top of the live data stream, you can explore the [integration with Grafana and Prometheus](../integrations/evidently-and-grafana.md).
+* **Learn how to get a Monitoring Dashboard**

+If you want to track the results of different checks over time, you can self-host an ML monitoring dashboard.
+Go throgh this [tutorial](tutorial-monitoring.MD).

 Evidently is in active development, so expect things to change and evolve.
 You can subscribe to the [user newsletter](https://www.evidentlyai.com/user-newsletter) or follow our [releases on GitHub](https://github.com/evidentlyai/evidently/releases) to stay updated about the latest functionality.